-The organizational separation between the IETF and its Registry Operators parallels ones that are fairly common among standards development organizations (SDOs) although less common among technology consortia and similar bodies.
+The organizational separation between the IETF and its Protocol Parameter Registry Operators parallels ones that are fairly common among standards development organizations (SDOs) although less common among technology consortia and similar bodies.
 These functions have been separated into different organizations for several reasons.
 They include dealing with administrative issues, addressing concerns about maintaining an adequate distance between basic policy and specific allocations, and avoiding any potential conflicts of interest that might arise from commercial or organizational relationships.
 For example, most ISO and ISO/IEC JTC1 standards that require registration activities specify a Registration Authority (RA) or Maintenance Agency (MA) that, in turn, control the actual registration decisions.
 The databases of what is registered for each standard may then be maintained by a secretariat or database function associated with the RA or MA or, less frequently, by the secretariat of the body that created and maintains the standard itself.

 This structural separation of roles exists within several places in the IETF framework (e.g., the RFC Editor function).
-The Internet Architecture Board (IAB), on behalf of the IETF, has the responsibility to define and manage the relationship with the Protocol Registry Operator role.
+The Internet Architecture Board (IAB), on behalf of the IETF, has the responsibility to define and manage the relationship with the Protocol Parameter Registry Operator role.
 This responsibility includes the selection and management of the Protocol Parameter Registry Operator, as well as management of the parameter registration process and the guidelines for parameter allocation.

 As with other SDOs, although it may delegate authority for some specific decisions, the IETF asserts authority and responsibility for the management of all of its protocol parameters and their registries, even while it generally remains isolated from the selection of particular values once a registration is approved.
-This document describes the function of these registries as they apply to individual protocol parameters defined by the IETF Internet Standards Process [RFC2026] to allow for an orderly implementation by the Internet Administrative Oversight Committee (IAOC), and others as needed, under guidance from the IAB.
+This document describes the function of these registries as they apply to individual protocol parameters defined by the IETF Internet Standards Process (see RFC 6410 [BCP9]) to allow for an orderly implementation by the IETF Administration Limited Liability Company (IETF LLC), and others as needed, under guidance from the IAB.
+This document obsoletes RFC 6220 to replace all references to the IASA and related structures with those defined by the IASA 2.0 Model [RFC8711].